AceCentre/OWD/README.md

 To deploy the OWD app to a platform like **Heroku** or **DigitalOcean**, follow these steps:

-1. Set up the environment variables for WebRTC signaling and BLE configuration (if applicable).
+1. Set up the environment variables for WebRTC signaling and BLE configuration.
+It needs two environment variables:
+    - `NEXT_PUBLIC_WS_URL`: The URL of the WebRTC signaling server eg wss://owd.acecentre.net.
+    - `NEXT_PUBLIC_BASE_URL`: The base URL of the app eg https://owd.acecentre.net.

 2. Define a custom **build command** for your deployment:

    ```bash